datasnakes/OrthoEvolution/OrthoEvol/Tools/pbs/README.md

 # To resubmit the job use the rerun parameter
 job.submit_python_job(rerun=True)

+# For templated PBS and/or Python scripts:
-# If you have created a file with string templating, then set up the attributes for python and PBS separately
+    # If you have created files with string templating, then set up the attributes for python and PBS separately
+...
 py_attrs = {"pbs_wd": job.pbs_working_dir, "author":"grabear", "iterations": 4}
 pbs_attrs = {"pbs_wd": job.pbs_working_dir, "author":"grabear", "walltime": "72:00:00"}
 # Use them in the job submission call